wpilibsuite/Axon/README.md

 ## Running

-To run Axon use the command `yarn start` and navigate to `http://localhost:3000/`
+To run Axon outside the prebuilt Docker container use the command `yarn start` and navigate to `http://localhost:3000/`

+Ensure Docker is running on your machine, or the required images will not be able to start.
+If it is your first time running the program, ensure you have run `yarn install` and `yarn generate`

 # Building (Release)